Discrete-symmetry-adapted Markov chain Monte Carlo for the electro-elasticity of polymers: chain taut, collapse, and order: Results

-In the interest of completeness, the convergence rate and accuracy is compared for the standard (`SS'), umbrella (`US'), and group-theoretic (`GT') sampling approaches for various dielectric polymer chains in \fref{tab:de-results}.
-For each example, $\numMonomers = 100$, $\vperm = 1$, $\susPara = 1$, and $\mlen = 1$.
-Let the coordinate system be Euclidean and such that $\ethree = \edir$; then $\fmag_1 = \fvec \cdot \eone$ and $\fmag_3 = \fvec \cdot \ethree$ are the components of the force in the direction orthogonal to $\edir$ and in the direction of $\edir$, respectively.
-The performance of each of the sampling approaches are compared for different electric field magnitudes, force components in the $\eone$ and $\ethree$ direction, and temperatures.
-As expected, the group-theoretic clustering algorithm is the only approach to consistently perform well in all of the cases considered.
-In contrast, the non-group-theoretic approaches are only viable when the applied force has appropriate direction and magnitude to break symmetry sufficiently.
+The convergence rate and accuracy for standard (SS), umbrella (US), and symmetry-adapted (SA) sampling are compared in~\fref{tab:de-results-1} and \ref{tab:de-results-2} for various field strengths, forces, and temperatures.
+The symmetry-adapted clustering algorithm is the only approach to consistently perform well in all of the cases considered, both in terms of mitigating worst case observable convergence rate (i.e., $\max_{\obs \in \observables} \convRate{\obs}$) and error (i.e., $\max_{\obs \in \observables} \err{\obs}$).
+In contrast, the non-symmetry-based approaches are only viable when the applied force has appropriate direction and magnitude to break symmetry sufficiently, and when $\invT$ is low enough (i.e., temperature is high enough).
+For example, at $\invT = 1$ all methods perform reasonably, though even in this regime US shows large errors for some observables.
+At high $\invT$ ($=10$) and/or high $\emag$ ($=5$) (\fref{tab:de-results-1} rows 2 and 3, respectively), maximum errors for SS and US increase significantly ($\sim 30 \times$ and $\sim 1900 \times$, respectively), while SA degrades only modestly ($\sim 6 \times$).
+In some cases, US even exhibits positive $\convRate{\obs}$, indicating \emph{divergence}.